“You know, Burke, I don’t know which species is worse. You don’t seem them fucking each other over a

 Toward the middle of the movie, Vasquez and Hudson set up the A and B sentry guns in the service tunnel to serve as a defense.
 The sentry guns are motion detected, so when xenomorphs approach their sealed compound, they’re blown to bits.

 Should this scene have been omitted?
 I personally would have kept it in the theatrical cut, because it adds an immense amount of tension as the bullets drop until completely empty.
 It makes their situation more heart-racing and dire.

 Probably the most famous deleted scene in the movie is the fate of Burke.
 In every cut of the film, Burke meets his fate by encountering a xenomorph looking scared as all hell, but the scene cuts and that’s the last we see of him.

 In the deleted scene, Ripley is frantically looking for Newt when she comes across Burke, still alive, cocooned and begging her to kill him.
 “Ripley, Help me…please, help…oh, God…it’s inside me….”
 Ripley hands him a grenade and the rest is history.

 According to SciFied, “this deleted scene was included with the Alien Anthology Blu ray set finally giving fans the change to see the scene after years of waiting.
 Cameron didn’t like the scene, and so it was never used.”

 Is this scene necessary?
 It gives the audience some serious closure with the despicable Burke.
 I mean…this entire movie’s plot falls at the fault of his greed and corruption, so it only makes sense to see him get what he deserves.
 For pacing purposes, I can understand why the scene was ultimately cut.

 What do you think about these deleted scenes?
-Are there any others I didn’t mention that you like?
+Did I miss any?